bryneprice/biosphere-2/README.md

-This is project takes a climate file and a rainfall file and uses them to simulate a biosphere of plant growth.
+This project takes a climate file and a rainfall file and uses them to simulate a biosphere of plant growth.